 Donation after death

-Death must be determined before donation can take place.
+Death must have occurred before donation can take place.

-It is important to understand the difference between brain death and cardiac death.
-The way a person dies influences how the donation process can occur and which organs and tissues can be donated.
+It is important to understand the difference between brain death and circulatory death.
+The way a person dies influences how the donation process occurs and which organs and tissues can be donated.

 The below information is to support you and your family to make a decision about donation that is right for you and your loved one.